Does a Gun Make Your Home Safer?

 Americans are about 5% of the world’s population but have 42% of the world’s privately owned firearms.5 A fact which David Hemenway, professor of health policy at Harvard T.H.
 Chan School of Public Health, believes contributes to the higher rates of gun-related homicide in America compared with other industrialized nations.
 “Within the United States, a wide array of empirical evidence indicates that more guns in a community lead to more homicide.”6

 The prevalence of guns in the community means incidents like robbery and other crimes are more likely to carry the risk of gun violence.
 In states that have “stand your ground” laws, Rand Corporation found even minor disagreements or physical altercations carried a greater risk of turning into violent crime.
-In short, gun ownership does not increase safety, and the prevalence of guns directly correlates with significantly greater risk of gun-related homicides and suicides.
+In short, gun ownership does not increase safety, and the prevalence of guns directly correlates with a significantly greater risk of gun-related homicides and suicides.

 Compare the top personal safety devices